Manage Windows as a service using System Center Configuration Manager

 For example, let's say you set Default size to 100 and the Maximum size to 1000.
 When you create a high risk deployment, the Select Collection window will only display collections that contain less than 100 clients.
 If you clear the Hide collections with a member count greater than the site's minimum size configuration setting, the window will display collections that contain less than 1000 clients.

-When you select a collection that contains a site role, the following applies:
+When you select a collection that contains a site role, the following criteria applies:

 - If the collection contains a site system server and in the deployment verification settings you configure to block collections with site system servers, then an error occurs and you cannot continue.